 - Demonstrated English language proficiency if English is not your first language.

-- A driver’s license and access to a vehicle for the internship portion of the program is also a requirement.
-Ability to drive throughout the internship portion of the program is mandatory.
-(Note, please see the Practicum Travel Requirement Agreement for more information regarding this requirement)
+- A G2 driver’s license (or equivalent) and access to a vehicle for the practicum portion of the program is also a requirement.
+The ability to drive unattended throughout the practicum portion of the program is mandatory.

-Internationally trained Registered Dietitians: Please see the Internationally Trained Applicants section for information and instructions.
+Internationally Educated Registered Dietitians: Please see the Internationally Trained Applicants section for information and instructions.

-If you graduated from a Canadian PDEP accredited Foods and Nutrition/Dietetics program more than 3 years ago: You will need to undergo an assessment of your course work which will provide you with a list of any courses that need to be upgraded.
+If you graduated from a Canadian PDEP accredited Foods and Nutrition/Dietetics program more than 3 years ago: You have two options to demonstrate that your knowledge is current.
+Option 1.
+Achieve a Level 1 Result on the College of Dietitians of Ontario’s Knowledge and Competence Assessment Tool.
+For more information please go to that website directly: https://www.collegeofdietitians.org/cdo-masterpage/applicants/kcat-demonstrating-academic-currency.aspx Option 2.
+Undergo an assessment of your course work which will provide you with a list of any courses that need to be upgraded.
 This assessment should be done by the institution where you will be undertaking the upgrading.